SmartThingsCommunity/SmartThingsPublic/smartapps/BrettSheleski/tasmota.src/readme.md

 5. Click `Create`
 6. Click `Publish` --> `For Me`

+### Tasmota-RF-Bridge-Button Device Handler
+For Sonoff-Basic, Sonoff-4CH, and Sonoff Dual devices this is required
+1. Log in to the SmartThings IDE (https://graph.api.smartthings.com/)
+2. Go to `My Device Handlers`
+3. Click `Create New Device Handler`
+4. In the `From Code` tab paste in the code from https://github.com/BrettSheleski/SmartThingsPublic/blob/master/devicetypes/BrettSheleski/tasmota.src/tasmota-rf-bridge-button.groovy
+5. Click `Create`
+6. Click `Publish` --> `For Me`

 ## Install SmartApp (Required)
 This is the brains of everything.
 1. Log in to the SmartThings IDE (https://graph.api.smartthings.com/)